qiemem/eurorack/stages/README.md

     - With re-trigger disabled, ramp segments will cause rising gates to be ignored, whereas normally rising gates cause an envelope to re-trigger from the beginning
     - For instance, if you make an AD envelope, and disable re-trigger on the A, you get classic Maths/Serge function generator behavior, allowing for weird clock dividers, subharmonic generators, and so forth.
     - You can disable re-trigger on *any* ramp segment; the D could be disabled instead of the A, so if the envelope receives a trigger after the A (but before it ends), the trigger will be ignored.
-- **Independent LFO (clocked and free) range control for each segment**;
+- **Independent LFO (clocked and free) range control for each segment**:
-    - For free-running, ranges are the same as Tides: 2 min to 2hz at the slowest, 0.125hz to 32hz (default and Stages' original range), and 8hz to about 2khz at the fastest.
+    - For free-running, ranges are the same as Tides: 2 min to 2hz at the slowest, 0.125hz to 32.7hz (default and Stages' original range), and 8hz to about 2khz at the fastest.
 As with the original Stages and Tides, this range is further expandable by CV.
     - For clocked LFOs, clock multiplications are:
 	- Slow: 1/32, 1/16, 1/8, 1/7, 1/6, 1/5, 1/4, 1/3, 1/2, 1
 	- Medium: 1/4, 1/3, 1/2, 1, 2, 3, 4 (default; original Stages' behavior)
 	- Fast: 1, 2, 3, 4, 5, 6, 7, 8, 12, 16
     - Hold the segment's button and move its slider to change LFO range.
 LFO range is indicated by the speed of the mode indicator LED's cycle.
 Note: artifacts appear at high frequencies depending on wave shape.
 Frequency has been capped at ~7khz.
+- **Time range control for ramp segments**:
+    - Hold button and move slider to bottom (fast: 1 ms to 2.2 sec), middle (default: 1 ms to 16 sec), or top (slow: 16 sec to 13 min).
+    - Note: Unlike with LFOs, CV range is unchanged.
+    - Range is indicated by a solid green light followed by a ramp down to black.
+Default is solid green.
 - **Quantizing step and hold segments**.
 Hold button and move slider on step (yellow) and hold (red) segments to control quantization.
 The LED will flash and change color to indicate scale.
     - Scale, from bottom to top: unquantized (LED off), chromatic (red), major (yellow), pentatonic (red)
     - When quantized, the slider has an effective range of 0v-2v and is added *before* quantization, and thus transposes in key.
 It can thus be used as a quantized sequencer or to select [mode](https://en.wikipedia.org/wiki/Mode_\(music\)#Modern_modes)